common-fate/docs-archive/docs/approvals/deploying-granted/03-deploying.md

 ![A screenshot of the login screen](/img/approvals-getting-started/01-login.png)

 Enter your email address and temporary password from the previous step.
 You'll be prompted to set a permanent password.
-After setting your password, you'll be redirected to the Granted end user dashboard!
+After setting your password, you'll be redirected to the Granted Approvals end user dashboard!

 ![](/img/approvals-getting-started/02-home.png)